Tenemo/cloud-chamber/lib/Control/ThermalController.md

 ## Configuration Reference

-All timing and threshold values are defined in `config.h`:
+Most timing and threshold values are defined in `config.h` (internal timing constants are in `ThermalConstants.h`):

 ### Timing Parameters